-A year ago, young people’s call to prioritise sustainability over the economy was criticised as naïve.
-The circumstances are different, but the corona crisis now demands for this call to be addressed.
+A year ago, young people’s demand to prioritise sustainability over the economy was seen as naïve.
+But the situation is different today, and the corona crisis has shown us we need to address this demand.
 We are asking ourselves how long we want to put up with the restrictions and how much of a drop in our standard of living are we prepared to accept.
 This then raises the ethical question: is the way we have been living more important than the lives of the people the virus could kill?

 From climate denial to corona denial

-The mindset behind climate change denial is the same one that propagates the idea of the coronavirus being harmless.
-Behind this lies the desire to simply carry on as before.
-We pursue a narrative that only economic growth can guarantee us a good life.
-We are now confronted with the contradictory nature of this narrative.
-Economic imperatives are currently taking a back seat to those that seek to save lives and set new priorities.
-It feels like a breach of taboo: old, familiar chains of logic are being broken.
+The mindset that propagates the idea that the coronavirus is harmless is the same as the one behind climate change denial.
+It embodies the desire to just carry on as before.
+We pursue a narrative that a good life is inextricably linked to economic growth.
+This narrative is contradictory.
+The economy is now taking a back seat and the focus is on saving lives and setting new priorities.
+It feels like a breach of taboo: old, familiar chains of logical reasoning are being challenged.

 Walls fall first in our minds

-At the same time there is growing acceptance for the precautionary measures.
-We accept such restrictions because we almost all know someone who belongs to a high-risk group.
+Yet there is growing understanding of the rationale for the restrictions.
+We accept them because almost all of us know someone who belongs to a high-risk group.
 The harsh herd immunity approach could mean the death of these people.
 Who wants to say yes to that?

-In my book “Mindset Matters”, the fall of the Berlin Wall exemplifies how we underwent a sudden and profound societal mindshift literally overnight.
-On 9th November 1989 we experienced that it is possible to change reality and to interpret it in a new way.
-We were willing to give up old ways of thinking, the absurdity of which had been obvious for a long time.
+In my book “Mindset Matters” I describe how the fall of the Berlin Wall exemplified how a sudden and profound societal mindshift could happen, literally overnight.
+On 9th November 1989 we experienced that it is possible to change reality and reinterpret it in a new way.
+We were willing to give up old ways of thinking, ways we had long known were absurd.

 Just as we now also know that we are one human family living on a planet with limited and dwindling resources.
-So far, though, we have not had the emotional strength to bring about effective new behaviours from this realisation.
+So far, though, the emotional strength required to develop effective new behaviours from this realisation has been lacking.

 Which walls are now falling in our minds?

 Many things we once thought were impossible are happening.
-It’s as if a mental wall is coming down.
+A mental wall is crumbling.
 On a collective level, we are learning to deal with a complex global problem.
-We are learning what it means to put life before the economic storyline.
-Taking this decision will not be a walk in the park, but could fundamentally change our society.
+We are learning what it means to put life before the economy.
+Taking this decision will not be a walk in the park, but could fundamentally change society.

 We are becoming aware that we are an interlinked and interdependent global community.
-The nationalists who dismiss the virus as someone else’s problem and the economic liberals who see the rising death toll as mere numbers are becoming more and more silent.
-A secondary response has been the introduction of climate protection measures, such as the reduction of air and road traffic, which would have been considered utopian but a few weeks ago.
+The nationalists who dismiss the virus as someone else’s problem and the economic liberals who see the rising death toll as nothing but numbers are becoming quieter.
+A secondary response has been the introduction of climate protection measures, such as reduced air and road traffic, which would have been considered utopian but a few weeks ago.
 We see what we are capable of when the will is there and the necessity is felt.

 On a personal level, each of us is thrown back to our own presentness and unknowingness.
 Disconnected from the momentum of everyday life, we are confronted with new feelings.
 Who is important to me?
 What am I doing now?
 Where is my place?
 What kind of world do I want to live in?
 We are faced with our own mortality.
 The likelihood of getting the virus is real.
 When we think of our parents, our children and those in risk groups, we feel an intense sense of responsibility.
-These new feelings offer space for concepts that are aligned with life.
+These new feelings create space for concepts that say yes to life.

 What do we want to want?